ziishaned/learn-regex/README.md

 [Test the regular expression](https://regex101.com/r/Sivu30/1)

-## 2.5 Character Group
+## 2.5 Capturing Group

-Character group is a group of sub-patterns that is written inside Parentheses `(...)`.
-As we discussed before that in regular expression if we put a quantifier after a character then it will repeat the preceding character.
-But if we put quantifier after a character group then it repeats the whole character group.
+A capturing group is a group of sub-patterns that is written inside Parentheses `(...)`.
+Like As we discussed before that in regular expression if we put a quantifier after a character then it will repeat the preceding character.
+But if we put quantifier after a capturing group then it repeats the whole capturing group.
 For example, the regular expression `(ab)*` matches zero or more repetitions of the character "ab".
-We can also use the alternation `|` meta character inside character group.
+We can also use the alternation `|` meta character inside capturing group.
 For example, the regular expression `(c|g|p)ar` means: lowercase character `c`, `g` or `p`, followed by character `a`, followed by character `r`.